treymarc/multiwii-gui-swing/README.md

 MWI-SWING
 =========
-A small Java Swing frontend for MultiWii
+A Java Swing frontend for MultiWii

 BUILD